ACG8/ai-final-project-path-navigation/README.md

+# 1 Project policies

+Each team can decide internally how to divide the project work among its members.
+However, in addition, each team must officially designate:

+* a coordinator to organize work sessions, make sure everyone knows where and when to meet and understands who is supposed to be doing what (Ananda)
+* a recorder to assemble and turn in the project material (Albert)
+* a checker to check the material to be submitted for correctness and verify that everyone in the group understands both the solutions adopted and the strategies used to obtain them (Richard)

+Each team member must have one the roles above.1 Your project report should document who played which role.
+All team members are personally responsible for the good functioning of the team and for resolving internal conflicts, especially in the case of non-participating team members.
+All students will be asked to submit two evaluations (on a form provided by the instructor) of how well they and their teammates performed as team members.
+Each evaluation is confidential and will not be shown to other team members.
+The evaluations will be incorporated into the calculation of an individual project grade for each team member.

+## What to submit

+Each team must turn in the following material at the end of the project.

+1. A technical report in PDF format, describing the project and its results.
+The report should follow as appropriate A. Sherman and C. Brown’s general guidelines for writing tech reports.

+2. The source code of your system, with detailed documentation and appropriate README files, so as to allow a third party to understand, install and run your code.

+3. The set of all the test files used to evaluate the system.

+All the material must be submitted through ICON as usual but as a zip archive of a single folder called ProjectMaterial.

 # 2.2 Path Planning
 Consider the problem of finding the shortest path between two points on a plane that has polygonal obstacles, as shown in Figure 1.
 This is an idealization of the problem a robot has to solve to